siglens/siglens-docs/docs/instrument-traces/java-app.md

 # Java App

-### Auto-instrument sample java app for traces
+### Auto-instrument sample Java app for traces

-In this tutorial we will go through the steps to auto instrument a java app to send traces to Siglens.
+In this tutorial, we will go through the steps to auto-instrument a Java app to send traces to Siglens.

 ### Prerequisites
 - Siglens instance should be running on localhost with ingest port-4318.
 To do so you need to change the ingest port of Siglens to `4318` in `server.yaml`
-- Java app (refer the documentation below if you don't have the setup for java app)
+- Java app (refer to the documentation below if you don't have the setup for the Java app)

-### Set up java application
+### Set up Java application

 Given below are the commands for setting up a Java application.